Khoikhoi–Dutch Wars: Cochoquas attack on Saldanha Bay

-Settlements response
+Settlement's response

 After receiving news of these attacks the counsel resolved to send soldiers in search of the Cochoquas.
-Ensign Hieronymus Cruse assembled and led 36 Freeburghers and 36 Company soldiers to the area of Twenty Four Rivers.
+Ensign Hieronymus Cruse assembled and led 36 freeburghers and 36 Company soldiers to the area of Twenty Four Rivers.
 Reinforcements in the form of eighteen horsemen under leadership of freeburgher officer Elbert Diemer were dispatched a few days later to assist Hieronymus Cruse in his mission.

 The settlements combined forces marched across the area of Twenty Four Rivers when their scouts discovered a Cochoqua kraal among the mountains on 18 July.
-By the time the forces arrived at the kraal it had been abandoned.
+By the time the forces arrived at the kraal, it had been abandoned.
 They found property belonging to the murdered settlers inside the abandoned huts.
 The following day the horsemen followed the fugitives resulting in the Chochoquas fleeing into the mountains and leaving their cattle behind.
-Hieronymus Cruse then took possession of the cattle ordered his forces to return to the fort.
+Hieronymus Cruse then took possession of the cattle and ordered his forces to return to the fort.

 When the forces stopped to set up camp for the night the Cochoquas mobilised an attack in an attempt to recover the cattle, during the skirmish one burgher was wounded and two horses killed while about twelve Cochoquas were fatally wounded.
-Gonnema failed to recover the livestock and the expedition forces reached the ford again on 25 July 1673 with eight hundred head of horned cattle and nine hundred sheep.
+Gonnema failed to recover the livestock and the expedition forces reached the fort again on 25 July 1673 with eight hundred head of horned cattle and nine hundred sheep.

-Dutch-Chainouqua Alliance
+Dutch–Chainouqua Alliance

 The Chainouquas, who were already at war with the Cochoquas, now allied with the settlers.
 On 20 August the Chainouquas with more than a hundred of their people arrived at the fort.
 They had captured four of Gonnema's followers and delivered them to the governor to be tried by a court.
 They were found guilty of participation in the murder of the burghers and were sentenced to death at the hands of the Chainouquas.

 The war had been suspended for some months, owing to a fatal disease which had broken out among the Khoisan people.
 On 24 March 1674 the Chainouquas reported that their spies had located Gonnema's camp at the Little Berg River at Tulbagh Kloof whereafter it was resolved to send combined forces to that location.
 There were fifty freeburghers under command of Wouter Moster, four hundred Chainouquas under command of captains Klaas, Koopman, Schaecher, and Kuiper, and fifty soldiers under Ensign Cruse, who was also commandant-general of the expedition.

-The Cochoquas anticipated an attack and fled leaving their possessions and livestock behind.
+The Cochoquas anticipated an attack and fled, leaving their possessions and livestock behind.
 The army seized eight hundred head of horned cattle and four thousand sheep.
 The spoils were divided among the soldiers and the Company.

-1675 Cochoqua Offensive
+1675 Cochoqua offensive

 In November 1675 Gonnema led a surprise attack at Tigerberg where the Chainouquas kept their cattle during which several of the herders were killed and a large portion of their cattle were taken.
 During the skirmish fifteen Cochoquas were killed.
 By the time reinforcements from the settlement arrived Gonnema had already escaped into the mountains.